Family of Briton ‘captured by Russians in Ukraine’ want PoW rules to be applied

 “Our hearts go out to all those caught up in this horrific conflict,” the statement concluded.

+The FCDO condemned the exploitation of prisoners of war for political purposes and called on the Kremlin to treat all prisoners of war humanely.

-The FCDO has been in contact with the families of Mr Pinner and Mr Aslin to support them.
+The department has been in contact with the families of Mr Pinner and Mr Aslin to support them.

 However, the UK’s ability to obtain information and provide consular services on the ground is severely limited because of the conflict.